Rural Business Assistance Programs

 What if I received a Maryland Value-Added Producer Grant (Capital Assets Option) from MARBIDCO previously?

-- Your previous grant fund account must be closed out (i.e., no funds remaining) before you can be considered for a new grant; and
+- Your open grant fund account must be closed out (i.e., no funds remaining);

-- You may not receive more than $30,000 in aggregate funding from this program.
+- You may not receive more than $30,000 in aggregate funding.